Bi-Monthly Newsletter of The Green Party of Washington

 Views expressed in Letters to the Editor do not necessarily reflect the views of the Green Party of Washington State.
 Please note that letters may be edited for content, grammar and length.
 Letters should be signed by the person submitting the letter.

 I just wanted to say I really appreciate all the letters to the editor that have been coming in.
 Please keep them coming!
-I received this from Howard and Christy Hayes and initially was unsure whether to print it or not.
+I received this from [name removed] and initially was unsure whether to print it or not.
 Although I can certainly understand their frustration regarding receiving a bill like this, my understanding is that it represents income which would have been generated for road maintenance that is currently collected from gas taxes.
 Electric vehicles are not paying those taxes, and so I understood this fee is to replace road use taxes.
 So even though EV drivers are definitely doing the right thing for the environment, they are still impacting the roads.
 I think this is a good discussion.
 How do we now pay for that road maintenance in a fair and equitable manner as we all move to EV that are much better for the environment?
 Please send your thoughts, ideas and suggestions. -Kathryn

 Dear Green Party of Washington State,